Amazon Prime ads on movies and TV shows will begin in late January

 If you are an Amazon Prime Video user, get ready to see ads on movies and TV shows starting next month.

 Prime will include ads beginning on Jan.
 29, the company said in an email to U.S. members this week, setting a date for an announcement it made back in September.
-Prime members who want to keep their movies and TV shows ad-free will have to pay an additional $2.99.
+Prime members who want to keep their movies and TV shows ad-free will have to pay an additional $2.99 per month.

 Amazon is also planning to include advertisements in its Prime service in the United Kingdom and other European countries, as well as Canada, Mexico and Australia next year.